Skip to content

 Product Access Control

-Shorebird accounts are managed through Google or Microsoft OAuth.
-We do not store passwords for our users.
+Shorebird accounts are managed through Google or Microsoft SSO (OAuth).
+We intentionally do not support other access methods and do not store passwords for our users.

 Internal Access Control